 2. We have a financial interest in your good health

 Staying healthy is good for you, obviously, but it’s also good for your health insurer.
 Insurance companies have a vested interest in your continued health, so that you’ll require fewer costly services.
 “They push wellness programs so that you stay out of hospitals, thus costing them less money to insure.
 They want you to quit smoking so that you don’t get cancer because it’s very expensive to treat, not so that you live longer,” O’Leary explains.
 Fortunately you can both win in this scenario, so make sure you’re taking full advantage of all the new preventative and wellness programs available to you.
-Check out these low-cost or free preventative programs available to everyone.
+And here are 13 things your credit card company knows about you.

 3. Full coverage doesn’t mean you’re fully covered

 When you talk about your insurance “coverage,” think less “blanket” and more “Swiss cheese,” O’Leary says, adding that every single plan they’ve analyzed, no matter how expensive, has a list of exclusions, co-pays, and co-insurance that aren’t paid for by the plan.
 “When you see the number for your ‘annual out of pocket limit,’ it’s based on what the policy says it is obligated to cover, not how much you might actually potentially have to pay for your entire care,” she explains.
 “There simply is no such this as 100 percent coverage.”